 Once you’re done customizing these touchpoints, it’s time to generate the code so your IT / web development team can deploy the touchpoints on your website.

-- Return to the Overview tab.
+- Navigate to the Launch section.

 - Click Deploy the Code.